neicnordic/sensitive-data-archive/docs/rfcs/0005-cors-application-layer-or-edge.md

 header contract is the part that drifts when it lives apart from the code, and that the chart cannot ship a working ingress default.
 The edge-error gap and the release dependency are the counter-arguments I take most seriously.

+In the [discussion][pr-2555-jb], jbygdell reads it the other way: no application needs CORS today, since every API call carries a bearer, so do nothing now and use the edge if the need arises.
+That is Option 3 with Option 2 as the fallback.
+The bearer does not remove the need for CORS for a browser client, since `Authorization` makes every call preflighted, but it does remove any security reason to hurry.
+It also weakens my first argument
+above: `sda-auth` has the code, but nothing exercises it.
+What decides between the two readings is whether the ask is deferred (open question 9).

 Nothing below is a decision.
 The header contract holds whichever layer is chosen; the acceptance criteria are written for Option 1 and say which of them carry over to the edge.